 - Conduct specific market studies to enhance our understanding of the competitiveness of agricultural supply chains and how this impacts on farm gate outcomes in general.

 You can make a report using our reporting form.

-Our ACCC Commissioner with specific expertise in agriculture, Mick Keogh, works with the Agriculture Unit and assists the ACCC’s activities to encourage fair trading and strengthen competition across agricultural supply chains.
+Our ACCC Commissioner with specific expertise in agriculture, Deputy Chair Mick Keogh, works with the Agriculture Unit and assists the ACCC’s activities to encourage fair trading and promote competition across agricultural supply chains.

 Cattle and beef market study